- 1 Top Compact Toilets for Small Bathrooms

 At the same time, thanks to the dual flush system, each flush is quiet and smooth.
 To be more specific, the ½ flush utilizes approximately 0.8 gallons per flush, while the full flush uses roughly 1.6 gallons per flush.

 Moving on, this toilet features a self-cleaning gazed surface.
-This makes it less prone to rust, scratches, fade, or discoloration.
+This makes it less prone to rust, scratches, fades, or discoloration.

 A small inconvenience could be that the toilet seat is likely to move.
 However, this is quite common, meaning that you have to tighten the hardware connecting it to the toilet.